 In building the historical foundation of the Internet era in the BodyCapital perspective, we will encounter new modes of representations and practices of the body that the Internet favored: webcam uses, first artist creations, reuse of traditional contents (photographs and films), amongst others.

 The spring school includes talks and workshops with experts, a field trips, and film viewings.
 Further, the spring school will benefit from collaboration with the French Institut National de l’Audiovisuel (INA).
 Confirmed speakers include Niels Brügger and Valérie Schafer.
-Participants will also be invited to present on their own research projects.
+Participants will also present on their own research projects.